Overturned semi-truck on a Missouri highway after a truck accident

 Federal Motor Carrier Safety Administration (FMCSA) regulations add another dimension.
 Commercial truck drivers and the companies that employ them must comply with strict rules governing hours of service, vehicle inspections, cargo securement, drug and alcohol testing, and driver qualifications.
 Violations of these federal rules can serve as powerful evidence of negligence in your case.

-Key Steps to Take Immediately After a Missouri Truck Accident
+Your First Steps After a Missouri Truck Accident

 The actions you take in the hours and days following a truck accident directly affect the strength of your claim.
 Here is what you should do: